goldenboy6392/Project2/README.md

 which index.php can then read and echo to the user.

 ChangeLog

+1.1:
+*Fixed redirect in password.php
+*Fixed the CSS and made the password output box neater *Fixed bug with 1 or 0 word passwords having a scrollbar *Fixed mobile view

+1.0:
 *Added dictionary file and file to array parser
 *Added Main CSS file
 *Added Comic